Chahine-Chahine/RoamRover/README.md

 <!-- project philosophy -->
 <img src="./readme/title2.svg"/>

->  RoamRover is a mobile app designed for group adventures and trip planning.
+>  Roam Rover is a mobile app designed for group adventures and trip planning.
 It simplifies the decision-making process by leveraging AI for top recommendations.
-> RoamRover aims to facilitate real-time discussions within groups, allowing users to plan outings effortlessly.
+> Roam Rover aims to facilitate real-time discussions within groups, allowing users to plan outings effortlessly.
 It provides access to a comprehensive list of places and recommendations, with the added feature of AI-generated trip suggestions.

 ### User Stories
 - As a user, I want to generate a trip based on my budget without the need to search for places and compare budgets.